Regular black holes and the first law of black hole mechanics: Introduction

 It is important to note that the original 1973 paper considered stationary black holes \cite{bch:73}.
 While the mass loss of an evaporating black hole is usually ascribed to the emission of Hawking radiation \cite{h:74,h:75}, the backreaction of spacetime geometry is not accounted for in its derivation, which assumes that the underlying geometry is (at least asymptotically) stationary.
 This is a physically significant omission: if the backreaction from the Hawking flux is not ignored, variations between nearby equilibrium states are no longer accurately described by the first law.

 To resolve this limitation and go beyond physically unrealistic stationary scenarios, the concept of a dynamical (and thus quasilocal) horizon has been developed \cite{h:98,ak:04,s:rev:11}.
-It allows us to describe the geometry of an evolving black hole spacetime, and has become an indispensable mathematical tool to accurately model dynamical processes such as the formation and possible evaporation of black holes, as well as to enable generalizations of the laws of black hole mechanics and their thermodynamic interpretation \cite{h:98,kpv:21}, including that of surface gravity as a temperature parameter.
+It allows us to describe the geometry of an evolving black hole spacetime and has become an indispensable mathematical tool to accurately model dynamical processes such as the formation and possible evaporation of black holes, as well as to enable generalizations of the laws of black hole mechanics and their thermodynamic interpretation \cite{h:98,kpv:21}, including that of surface gravity as a temperature parameter.

 In this article, we investigate the physical consequences of the first law of black hole mechanics for dynamical models of RBHs embedded in asymptotically flat spacetimes.
+We restrict our considerations to the case where the entropy scales with the area of the outer horizon\footnote{Alternatives have been considered, for instance, in Refs.~\citenum{krt:10} and \citenum{pl:17}.}.
 Compared to the evolution of the universe, the evaporation of black holes is considered to be a thermodynamically slow process \cite{h:16}.
 Therefore, if the first law is true, the behavior of dynamically evolving black holes should match that prescribed by the first law in the quasistatic limit.
 Based on this assertion, we derive a generic condition that RBHs must satisfy to be compatible with the first law by considering the surface gravity at the outer horizon.
-We explicitly test the dynamical generalizations of popular models such as those proposed by Bardeen \cite{b:68} (Subsec.~\ref{subsec:B.RBH}), Dymnikova \cite{d:92} (Subsec.~\ref{subsec:D.RBH}), Hayward \cite{h:06} (Subsec.~\ref{subsec:H.RBH}), the model considered in Ref.~\citenum{cdddos:23} (Subsec.~\ref{subsec:sSc.RBH}) which yields the strongest possible corrections to the Schwarzschild geometry while still being compatible with its asymptotic behavior, and the aforementioned inner-extremal RBH model \cite{cdlpv:22} (Sec.~\ref{sec:test.deg}).
-Our analysis shows that none of these models is compatible with the first law of black hole mechanics.
+We explicitly test the dynamical generalizations of popular models such as those proposed by Bardeen \cite{b:68} (Subsec.~\ref{subsec:B.RBH}), Dymnikova \cite{d:92} (Subsec.~\ref{subsec:D.RBH}), Hayward \cite{h:06} (Subsec.~\ref{subsec:H.RBH}), the model considered in Ref.~\citenum{cdddos:23} (Subsec.~\ref{subsec:sSc.RBH}) which produces the strongest possible corrections to the Schwarzschild geometry while still being compatible with its asymptotic behavior, and the aforementioned inner-extremal RBH model \cite{cdlpv:22} (Sec.~\ref{sec:test.deg}).
+Our analysis shows that none of these models is compatible with the conventional form of the first law of black hole mechanics.